Psychedelic Integration

 Psychedelic Experiences don’t heal you.
 They open doors.

-What you do with what's behind those doors — that's where the healing happens.
-And that requires support from someone who understands both the experience and the territory it's pointing toward.
+What you do with what's behind those doors is where the healing happens, and that requires support from someone who understands both the experience and the territory it's pointing toward.

 Without integration, profound experiences can become destabilizing.
 Sometimes the insights fade, the old patterns may reemerge and the door feels like it has closed again.
 People sometimes describe feeling worse after a powerful experience — not because something went wrong, but because nothing helped them process what came up.

-Integration is the work of landing it, making meaning from it, and letting it change you in a way that actually sticks.
+Integration is the work of landing it, making meaning from the experience, and letting it change you in a way that actually sticks.

-Most therapists can't touch psychedelic integration.
+Most therapists don’t touch psychedelic work.
 The legal and professional constraints of licensure create significant risk for practitioners operating within conventional frameworks — particularly as state and federal law continues to evolve.
-Not to mention conventional psychology was not built to hold this conversation, in many cases conflating a breakthrough with a breakdown.
+Conventional psychology and psychiatry was not built to hold this conversation and in many cases conflating a breakthrough with a breakdown.

 Transpersonal counseling operates in a different space.
-Specifically designed to hold non-ordinary states of consciousness, spiritual emergence, and the kind of ego dissolution that psychedelic experiences can produce — without pathologizing it, without reducing it to symptom management, and without the constraints of a system that doesn't yet have a diagnostic code for what you experienced.
+It is specifically designed to hold non-ordinary states of consciousness, spiritual emergence, and the kind of ego dissolution that psychedelic experiences can produce — without pathologizing it, without reducing it to symptom management, and without the constraints of a system that doesn't yet have a diagnostic code for what you experienced.

 This is the clinical home for this conversation.
 It always has been.